kirikprotocol/MSAG-Console/src/scag/snmp/counters/msagCounterTable-README-msagCounterTable.txt

     Syntax: @eval $m2c_table_row_creation = 0@

-    m2c_context_reg (currently 'netsnmp_data_list')
+    m2c_context_reg (currently 'netsnmp_data_list *')
     --------------------------------------------------------
-    This variable contains the structure name to typedef for the msagCounterTable_registration.
+    This variable contains the structure name to typedef for the msagCounterTable_registration_ptr.

     During initilization, you will provide a pointer to a structure of this type.
 This pointer is used as a parameter to many functions so that you have access to your registration data.
-The default is a netsnmp_data_list pointer, which will allow you to keep multiple pointers tagged by a text name.
+The default is a netsnmp_data_list pointer, which will allow you to keep multiple pointers tagges by a text name.
 If you have a new or existing structure you would rather use, you can redefine this variable.